If you or a relative has been injured whilst in the US, then we can help you.

 In England & Wales, the general rule is that the loser pays the winner’s legal costs.
 When a person is injured and then successfully settles or wins their case at court, they will receive their compensation plus their reasonable legal costs.
 They will then ordinarily pay an additional sum to their lawyer out of their compensation.
 That sum can be no more than 25% of his or her compensation for pain, suffering and past loss.
 That sum is known as the lawyer’s ‘success fee’ under a ‘no-win-no-fee agreement (Conditional Fee Agreement).

 In the US it is usual for each side to pay their own legal fees, whatever the outcome.
-US Attorneys therefore usually get paid by taking a percentage of the client’s total compensation (typically 35% – 40%).
-Those are known as ‘Contingency Fees’.
+US Attorneys therefore usually get paid by taking a percentage of the client’s total compensation .
+Those are known as ‘Contingency Fees’ and the level is approached on a case by case basis.

 If we were to assist you with a claim in the US, we would discuss how it would be funded from the outset with you.